kazunori279/my-sessions-and-bio/mlops.md

 ### Target audience and level

 Data analysts, data scientists and DevOps engineers.
-Intermediate level (requires no ML expertise)
+Intermediate level

 ### Agenda

-The hardest part of ML adoption in enterprise is Productization.
-As we see in recent discussions around "ML Ops", there are many gaps between Data Scientists' PoC Notebook and production ML system manageable by an Ops team.
-Questions would be "How to deploy the Notebook on cloud in a scalable, portable and manageable way?", "How to process millions of rows of data from a Notebook at cloud scale and speed?", "How to get professional technical consulting for TensorFlow applications?" and so on.
-In this session, we will see how TensorFlow Enterprise solves these problems with Google Cloud for productionizing your TensorFlow code for mission critical business operation.
+The hardest part of ML adoption in enterprises is Productinization.
+As we see in recent discussions around ML Ops, there is a big gap between Data Scientists' PoC code and production ML development and operation with Ops team.
+Such as, preparing manageable ML dev environment, building a scalable ML serving infrastructure, setting up a ML pipeline for continuous training, and automated validation of data and model.
+In this session, we will learn how to leverage various Google's ML/AI offerings such as TensorFlow Extension (TFX), TensorFlow Enterprise, Cloud AI Platform Notebooks, Training, Prediction, and Pipelines for productionizing your ML service with the ML Ops best practices.

 ### Related video